-In the years ended December 31, 2021 and 2020, the Company recorded \$1,008 and \$897, respectively, of interest income related to the promissory notes from the sale of the Company's former headquarters.
-In addition, the Company recorded \$455 of interest income in connection with the accounting for unrecognized tax positions, primarily related to the release of a federal uncertain tax reserve in the third quarter of 2021.
+In 2022 and 2021, the Company recorded \$616 and \$1,008, respectively, of interest income related to the promissory notes from the sale of the Company's former headquarters.
+In 2021, the Company recorded \$455 of interest income in connection with the accounting for unrecognized tax positions, primarily related to the release of a federal uncertain tax reserve.